SchematicHQ/schematic-go/api/docs/PlanResponseData.md

 ### NewPlanResponseData

-`func NewPlanResponseData(audienceType string, createdAt time.Time, description string, id string, name string, planType string, updatedAt time.Time, ) *PlanResponseData`
+`func NewPlanResponseData(audienceType string, createdAt time.Time, description string, icon string, id string, name string, planType string, updatedAt time.Time, ) *PlanResponseData`

 NewPlanResponseData instantiates a new PlanResponseData object This constructor will assign default values to properties that have it defined,